wltrtn/15-418-Final-Project/README.md

 ### Schedule
 March 27 - April 2: Implement serial version of a Sudoku Solver (DONE)

-April 3 - April 9: Start working on a parallel version of the solver
+April 3 - April 9: Start working on a parallel version of the solver (DONE)

 April 10 - April 16: Finish implementing the parallel version.
+(DONE)

 April 17 - April 23: Implement a different solver algorithm.